davidg335/degree_distribtions_SNAP/README.md

 3         104.91377336894315      86.14

 However, this fit is not the best.
+Possibly using mean as a centrality measure was not the best option because distance 3 had some outliers that inflated the mean.
+The median would be a better centrality measure here.

 ### SAMPLE OUTPUTS: